aholachek/review-fetch/README.md

 ## To get started
 1. Clone repo
 2. Run `yarn`
 3. Run `yarn start`.
-You should see a page of failing tests on localhost.
+You should see a page of failing tests on `localhost:4321`.
 4. Write code in `index.js` to solve the tests.